Travel Ideas: Best Canadian Destinations for Families

 Bonus?
 Nothing tuckers out tireless children like a day on the water.

 You'll Also Love: Take-Along Activity Kit To Keep In The Car

 Andrew Vaughan/CP Images

-The rest of your vacay can be spent exploring P.E.I.’s red-sand beaches: gorgeous to behold and a novelty for kids not native to the province.
+When you and the family aren't taking in history lessons, spend the rest of your vacay exploring P.E.I.’s red-sand beaches: gorgeous to behold and a novelty for kids not native to the province.
 Provincial park beach locations (there are eight of them) have lifeguards on duty during the summer months.
 And don’t forget to take in a performance of the Anne of Green Gables musical at Charlottetown’s Confederation Centre for the Arts.

 For future scientists: Drumheller, Alberta

 Darlene Munro © 123RF